-- (iv) that the invoice details (quantity, price, discount) are correct; - (v) that the invoice is arithmetically correct; - (vi) that the invoice has not previously been passed for payment (i.e., that it is not a duplicate request for payment); - (c) Which quote the appropriate cost centre and account code. - 7.2.25 The CFO will be responsible for ensuring that adequate controls are in place for electronic payments (BACS, CHAPS), for credit cards and that cheques are stored securely and for maintaining a register of used and unused cheques. - 7.3 Late Payment of Debts (Interest) Act 1998 - 7.3.1 The Late Payment of Debts (Interest) Act 1998 (as amended in 2002) was introduced to give small businesses the right to charge interest on late payments from large organisations and public authorities.
-Key points are: - small businesses can charge interest on overdue invoices - interest is chargeable on sales made after 1 November 1998 - the rate of interest is currently 8% per annum above the official daily rate of the Bank of England - the Act also applies to overseas organisations - the College can be sued for non-payment - 7.3.2 In view of the penalties in this Act, the Corporation requires that invoices must be passed to the Finance Department for payment as soon as they are received. - 7.4 Accounting Arrangements - 7.4.1 The College's financial year will run from 1 August until 31 July of the following year. - 7.4.2 The financial statements are prepared on the historical cost basis as modified by the revaluation of certain fixed assets and in accordance with applicable accounting standards. - 7.4.3 The financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education, subject to any specific requirements of the regulator, and in accordance with the provisions of the Companies Act. - 7.4.4 The coding structure (cost centre, account and project codes) will be provided by the CFO with a view to the preparation of appropriate and efficient management information to all users. - 7.4.5 The opening of new account codes or cost centres shall be actioned by finance staff after approval by the CFO or the FD. - 7.5 Salaries and Wages
+- (iv) that the invoice details (quantity, price, discount) are correct; - (v) that the invoice is arithmetically correct: - (vi) that the invoice has not previously been passed for payment (i.e. that it is not a duplicate request for payment); - (c) Invoices which quote the appropriate cost centre and account code. - 8.2.26 The CFO will be responsible for ensuring that adequate controls are in place for electronic payments (BACS, CHAPS), for credit cards and that cheques are stored securely and for maintaining a register of used and unused cheques. - 8.3 Late Payment of Debts (Interest) Act 1998 - 8.3.1 The Late Payment of Debts (Interest) Act 1998 (as amended in 2002) was introduced to give small businesses the right to charge interest on late payments from large organisations and public authorities.
+Key points are: - small businesses can charge interest on overdue invoices. - interest is chargeable on sales made after 1 November 1998. - the rate of interest is currently 8% per annum above the official daily rate of the Bank of England - the Act also applies to overseas organisations, - the College can be sued for non-payment - 8.3.2 In view of the penalties in this Act, the Corporation requires that invoices must be passed to the Finance Department for payment as soon as they are received. - 8.4 Accounting Arrangements - 8.4.1 The College's financial year will run from 1 August until 31 July of the following year. - 8.4.2 The financial statements are prepared on the historical cost basis as modified by the revaluation of certain fixed assets and in accordance with applicable accounting standards. - 8.4.3 The financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education, subject to any specific requirements of the regulator, and in accordance with the provisions of the Companies Act. - 8.4.4 The coding structure (cost centre, account and project codes) will be provided by the CFO with a view to the preparation of appropriate and efficient management information to all users. - 8.4.5 The opening of new account codes or cost centres shall be actioned by finance staff after approval by the CFO or the FD. - 8.5 Salaries, Wages and Severance Payments.